Getting the Most Out of Auggie

 • "What's the risk in trusting a tool like this?"

 Advanced Move: Real customers think in tradeoffs.
-Don't only ask upside questions.
+Don't only ask upside questions — the most useful insight often lives in the hesitation.

 • "What proof would you need before believing this?"